History

 1960-1980

 Black empowerment was a priority.
 Salary support was given to racially diverse congregations in Detroit and the suburbs.
 The Union’s focus changed to maintenance, congregational outreach and aid to mission churches.
-The newly created Professional Skills Corps offered technical skills, architectural and legal referrals to Churches.
+The newly created Professional Skills Corps offered technical skills, architectural and legal referrals to churches.

 1980-2000